Unconventional tunnel magnetoresistance scaling with altermagnets

-The total TMR is the summation $\text{TMR} = \sum_{k_{\parallel}} \text{TMR}(k_{\parallel})$.
-Here we consider two scenarios: (i) If $\kappa_B > \kappa_A$, the TMR increases with increasing barrier thickness $d$, which is consistent with the conventional scaling behavior. (ii) If $\kappa_B < \kappa_A$, which generally occurs in AMTJ, the conductance $G_A$ decays more rapidly than $G_B$ as $d$ increases as shown in Fig.~1(b).
+Here we consider two scenarios: (i) If $\kappa_A<\kappa_B$, the TMR increases with increasing barrier thickness $d$, which is consistent with the conventional scaling behavior. (ii) If $\kappa_A>\kappa_B$, the conductance $G_A$ decays more rapidly than $G_B$ as $d$ increases as shown in Fig.~1(b).
 As a result, the TMR increases with decreasing $d$, as shown at the bottom of Fig.~1(b), which corresponds to the anomalous scaling effect.
+While the relative $k_{\parallel}$-space area of regions A and B does not affect the monotonicity of the TMR trend, it will influence the overall decay rate.
 We next demonstrate this anomalous scaling behavior in a representative AMTJ, corresponding to the second case discussed above.